xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-   -- bug (keith)   Fix crash when change setup and then switch to layout -- bug (keith)   Fix crash when FPP master xschedule step finishes -- enh (keith)   Add creation of a phoneme track from channel data
+   -- enh (keith)   Add a xSchedule file play list item which can write information about current song etc to a file -- bug (keith)   Fix crash when change setup and then switch to layout -- bug (keith)   Fix crash when FPP master xschedule step finishes -- enh (keith)   Add creation of a phoneme track from channel data